 What is the Law Regarding Employment in Scarborough?

-In Scarborough, employment law means those laws covering employee and employer relationships, as well as independent contractors.
+In Scarborough, employment law means those laws governing employee and employer relationships, as well as independent contractors.
 Hiring procedures, wage disputes, and termination are some issues that are covered by these laws.
-Both employees and employers should have knowledge of the Scarborough employment laws.
+Both employees and employers must have knowledge of the Scarborough employment laws.

 "At-Will" vs. Contract Employment Terms

-Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a limited period of time.
-"At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Scarborough employee and employer.
+Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a specific period of time.
+"At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Scarborough employee and employer.

 Anti-Discrimination laws in Scarborough